Sorel-Tracy: History

 Sorel is the fourth-oldest city in the province of Quebec.
-Its formation began in 1642 when Charles Huault de Montmagny, first Governor and Lieutenant-Governor of New France, built Fort Richelieu here as a defense for settlers and river travellers against the Iroquois, primarily the Mohawk, the powerful easternmost nation in the Confederacy based south of the Great Lakes.
+Its formation began in 1642 when Charles Huault de Montmagny, first Governor and Lieutenant-Governor of New France, built Fort Richelieu here as a defense for settlers and river travellers against the Haudenosaunee, primarily the Mohawk, the powerful easternmost nation in the Confederacy-based south of the Great Lakes.

 In 1647, the original fort was destroyed by the Mohawk, but it was rebuilt by the Carignan-Salières Regiment on the same site in 1665.

 The name Sorel comes from the first seigneur of the area, Pierre de Saurel.
 He was in command of a company of the Carignan-Salières Regiment that landed in New France in August 1665.
 He was granted a seigneury by King Louis XIV in 1672, after having already built a manor house four years prior.
 The parish of Tracy was named for Lieutenant General Alexander de Prouville, Sieur de Tracy, who was overall in command of the Carignan-Salières Regiment directly under the Governor.

 After Prince William Henry, Duke of Gloucester visited Sorel in 1787, the town took the name of William-Henry, a name it retained until 1845.

 It is probable that before the American Revolution, there were no English-speaking, Protestant people in Sorel, as it had been settled by French-speaking colonists and their descendants, who were primarily Catholic.
 Although a hamlet or small village, it was the scene of much activity during the war and after.